-We've put together a Guitar Amp Buyer's guide covering the many amplifier options available, and try to help you answer the question "What Guitar Amp Should I get?".
+We've put together a Guitar Amp Buyer's guide and try answer the question "What Guitar Amp Should I get?".

 Different Guitar Amps Explained